 Q: Is a GB or MB faster?

 A: This question doesn't quite fit.
-GB and MB are units of size, not speed.
+Because of that, gB and MB are units of size, not speed.
 Data transfer speeds are measured in units like Mbps (megabits per second) or Gbps (gigabits per second).

 Q: Why is the advertised storage capacity of my hard drive different from the actual usable space?